-Compliance is a priority for DEP because it is key to protecting Florida's public health and the environment.
+Compliance is a priority for DEP because it is key to protecting Florida's environment and public health.

 DEP takes a proactive approach to protecting Florida’s environment through education and outreach.
 DEP’s overall high compliance rate demonstrates that its proactive approach to protecting Florida’s environment is working.
 The department’s first goal is to prevent environmental harm from occurring by using outreach to ensure facilities understand how to maintain compliance.

 Compliance means that regulated businesses and facilities are following the law and adhering to permit conditions, which helps prevent environmental harm.
 When non-compliance does occur, the department provides compliance assistance to help bring a facility back into compliance as quickly as possible, preventing and reducing any harm to the environment or public health.
 However, when enforcement is necessary, action is taken to hold violators accountable.

 Provide timely inspections that meet state and federal requirements.